omar-ozgur/SD-Hacks-Blockchain/README.md

 # SD-Hacks-Blockchain
-An Entry for the Nanome Blockchain Challenge at SD Hacks 2017
+This project is an Entry for the Nanome Blockchain Challenge at SD Hacks 2017.